WikiaTeamProject/ExtractionFromWikia/additionalFiles/evaluationFiles/README.md

 → This will look for occurrences of "location" in file `dbpedia_2016-10.nt` and print the resulting lines to the console.

 ## Mapping Resources
 Resources are mapped to DBpedia resources.
+If there is a redirect, resources are mapped to the DBpedia resource that is directed to.

 ## Mapping Properties
 Properties are mapped to DBpedia ontologies, if they are not available to DBpedia properties.